Yomguithereal/baobab/README.md

 A *baobab* tree can obviously be updated.
 However, one has to understand that, even if you can write the tree synchronously, `update` events won't be, at least by default, fired until next frame.

-If you really need to fire an update synchronously (typically if you store a form's state within your app's state, for instance), your remain free to use the `tree.commit` methid or tweak the tree's [options](#options) to fit your needs.
+If you really need to fire an update synchronously (typically if you store a form's state within your app's state, for instance), your remain free to use the `tree.commit` method or tweak the tree's [options](#options) to fit your needs.

-**Important**: Note that the tree, being a persistent data structure, will shift the references of the objects it stores in order to enable *immutabley* comparisons between one version of the state and another (this is especially useful when using things as such as React's [PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html)).
+**Important**: Note that the tree, being a persistent data structure, will shift the references of the objects it stores in order to enable *immutabley* comparisons between one version of the state and another (this is especially useful when using strategies as such as React's [pure rendering](https://facebook.github.io/react/docs/pure-render-mixin.html)).

 *Example*